Bearcin46/wechat-ui-tailwindcss/readme.md

 ## Technologies Used

-[HTML and tailwind css.]
+HTML and tailwind css.

 ## Features

-- [Clickable links for github and chat ui design]
+- Clickable links for github

 ## Installation

-[Create a newfolder and open it via VSCode editor.
-Install the tailwind css as per instructions given in tailwind css official page and then create your index.html and start developing. ]
+Create a newfolder and open it via VSCode editor.
+Install the tailwind css as per instructions given in tailwind css official page and then create your index.html and start developing.

 ## Usage

-[Make the setup properly and then have the code, edit the details]
+Make the setup properly and then have the code, edit the details

 ## Contributing

-[You can add more ui for this.]
+You can add more ui for this.

 ## License